geudde/attic-chest/pages/02.season-1/09.meeting-09/06.epigram/docs.md

 <div class="author">Communicated by Mr Flaxman</div>

-#### An Epigram upon Dr. Toe of Cambridge, who courted a Lady who afterwards married her Footman
+#### An Epigram upon Dr. Toe of Cambridge, who courted a lady who afterwards married her footman

 Twixt Doctor Toe & footman Joe,
-A Rivalship befell,
+A rivalship befell,
-Which of the twain should be the Swain
+Which of the twain should be the swain
-And bear away the Belle.
+And bear away the belle.

-The footman gain’d the Lady’s heart,
+The footman gain’d the lady’s heart,
 And who can blame her — no man:
 The whole prevail’d against its part
 Twas footman *versus* toe-man.